-The fact I am sharing a healthy applesauce recipe is a little funny since whenever I do a media interview and a reporter asks me to describe in a bit more detail exactly what it means to eat a whole-foods “Clean Cuisine” diet I always say you want to eat mostly plant foods and you always want to eat those foods in their natural and unrefined state—and then I go on to give examples such as how you should eat corn instead of corn flakes, steel cut oats instead of a granola bar that is “made with oats”…and apples instead of applesauce.
+The fact I am sharing a healthy applesauce recipe is a little funny since whenever I do an interview and a reporter asks me to describe in a bit more detail exactly what it means to eat a whole-foods “Clean Cuisine” diet I always answer that you want to eat mostly plant foods and you always want to eat those foods in their natural and unrefined state—and then I go on to give examples such as how you should eat corn instead of corn flakes, steel cut oats instead of a granola bar that is “made with oats”…and apples instead of applesauce.

 The 2 Things that Make My Healthy Applesauce Recipe Different than Store Bought:

 - Supermarket applesauce is not made with the “whole” apple because it doesn’t include the apple skins.
 Keep in mind the apple skins are where most of the fiber in apples is concentrated plus apple skins contain nutrients, including important flavonoid phytonutrients such as quercetin.
 If you throw out the apple skins you pretty much throw the baby out with the bath water!
 And, if you are concerned about your weight it is especially important to note research has actually compared the consumption of “whole” apples to skinless applesauce and apple juice and found that apples eaten without their skins don’t even come close to being as filling and satisfying as the “whole” apple.
 The healthy applesauce recipe below is made with the “whole” apple—skins and all.